AN/VRC-10 / RT-68 Transmitter-Receiver

-Some fun with an RT-68 VHF FM Transceiver set up with its PP-112/GR matching power supply: The basic VRC-10 pair… I don’t have a shock mount just yet.
+Some fun with an RT-68 VHF FM Transceiver set up with its PP-112/GR matching power supply: The basic VRC-10 pair… I don’t have a shock mount just yet (or a Jeep).
+The AN/VRC-10 / RT-68 Transmitter-Receiver is a very capable communications set.

 GRC-8 / RT-68 Transceiver N6CC